+'''

 --dynamic_link_name=name

+-hname

+'''

--hname Passed to $ld(1)$ in dynamic mode only.
+Passed to ld(1) in dynamic mode only.
 When building a shared object, put name in the object's dynamic section. name is recorded in executables that are linked with this object rather than the object's system file name.
 Accordingly, name is used by the dynamic linker as the name of the shared object to search for at run time.
-(See -1 and -0 .) library=name -1 name Passed to ld(1), to search for the library libname.a from
+(See -l and -o.)

+--library=name